hwc2021/GSAT/README.md

         gsat graphCorrection -conf example.conf

 This will generate a Mitochondrial Master Graph (MMG) from a MRMG.
 The MMG will be saved as `mmg.corrCtg.gfa` in the output dir.
+A final merging step is recommended for the resulting graph:

+        gsat graphMerge -g mmg.corrCtg.gfa -o mmg.corrCtg

 ## Version